Chris-Slade/vim-makeunit/README.md

 Issues and missing features that I might fix should I find the need to do so.

-* The logic for choosing where to place the test is extremely simple
+* The logic for choosing where to place the test is extremely simple and not configurable
+* Method stubs are created in the order of the public methods in the source file, and there's no option to sort them differently
 * Assumption of JUnit `@Test`